zaryabbhatti/BTC-Project/README.md

 # BTC-Project Personal Project

 #TODO:
+- functions which shows which wallet you interact with the most
-- functions for total amount of bitcoin sent and ottal amount of bitcoin received -when u find the largest transaction, mka e aviewdetails button and then call the single transaction api -
+- when u find the largest transaction, mka e aviewdetails button and then call the single transaction api